elastic/integrations/packages/azure_openai/docs/README.md

 # Azure OpenAI Integration

 The Azure OpenAI service provides flexibility to build your own copilot and AI applications.
-The Azure OpenAI integration collects and aggregates OpenAI related logs such as audit and request-response logs and metrics from Microsoft.CognitiveServices type resources where it can be used for analysis, visualization, and alerting.
+The Azure OpenAI integration collects and aggregates OpenAI related logs, such as audit and request-response logs and metrics from Microsoft.CognitiveServices type resources for analysis, visualization, and alerting.
-Additional azure API calls will be executed in order to retrieve information regarding the resources targeted by the user.
+Additional Azure API calls will be executed to retrieve information regarding the resources targeted by the user.

 ## Data streams